FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Preliminary

 \section{Preliminary}

-Ensemble algorithms based on gradient boosting have achieved great success in the past few years.
-In this section, we briefly discuss the basic process of gradient boosting.
-In Sec.~\ref{sec:method}, we will demonstrate how we apply the gradient boosting algorithm to class-incremental learning.
+In this section, we first briefly discuss the basic process of gradient boosting in Sec.~\ref{sec:GB}.
+Then, we describe the setting of class-incremental learning in Sec.~\ref{sec:setup}.
+In Sec.~\ref{sec:method}, we will give an explicit demonstration of how we apply the idea of gradient boosting to the scenario of class-incremental learning.